 Energy

-ARA supports an all of the above approach to energy which includes oil, gas, and continued investment in biofuel to increase domestic natural gas production.
-ARA opposes internal combustion engine bans and restrictions along with electric vehicle mandates.
+ARA supports an all-of-the-above approach to energy, including oil, gas, and continued investment in biofuel to increase domestic natural gas production and reduce U.S. dependence on foreign energy.

 ARA Position

-- Support federal energy policies to increase domestic natural gas production, to reduce U.S. manufacturing costs for crop input materials, and promote the development and use of renewable fuels.
+- Support federal policies that increase domestic energy production and supplies to reduce production costs for crop input materials manufactured in the U.S.

-Each year, ARA membership decides a new set of policy issues the association will focus on with elected officials and key regulatory agencies in Washington, D.C.
-The established set of policy issues typically drive discussions during the annual ARA Legislative Fly-In.
-View the list of main policy priorities.
+Each year, ARA members decide a new set of public policy issues to steer the association's advocacy efforts with elected officials and regulatory agencies in Washington during the annual ARA Legislative Fly-In and beyond.

 Biofuel Research